 “At Stockbridge Primary and Pre-school, we have lots of tournaments such as football, basketball, netball, cross country, rounders, cricket and indoor athletics.
 We have close links with Test Valley so most of our tournaments are held there but last year, we made it through to the District level for Netball too!
 We practise in school time nad our own time.
 There is a netball club which is held before school and is run by Mrs Zanchi.
 We also practise some lunch times like when we play basketball skills.

 Sometime the football team practise their skills on the playground and field, Miss Knapman runs the football and helps us to get better.
 We also have PE which is run by Mrs Devereux on Mondays.
 Mrs Devereux teaches us all sorts of sports and games and they are really fun.
 They also help us to improve our skills.
 We have won a lot of trophies as a school which we are all proud of and we display in the corridor.

 Although the funding comes to schools split over 2 financial years, it still spans the entire academic year and we have a plan!
-We received double the funding this year.
-See below for details of how we using our funding to improve children’s health in 2017-18.
+See below for details of how we using our funding to improve children’s health in 2018-19.

 We were very proud to achieve the Sainsbury’s School Games Gold award at the end of 2016-17 which was the culmination of a very successful year of sport for Stockbridge – our best ever year in fact!
 We were successful in many of our inter cluster competitions and if we didn’t win, we were placed or showed an improved performance from the previous year.
 Our children developed a real appetite for PE and the peer mentor programme grew from strength to strength.
 Bronze ambassadors found their feet and have been leading the daily mile and a growing number of physical challenges – our playground is positively buzzing!